 Another reason why you should keep your new fish in a quarantine aquarium is to relieve their stress.
 When fish are in shops, they are in particular microecology.
-Taking them out of their old home is creating some stress on them.
+Taking them out of their old home certainly creates stress on them.

 A hospital tank is nothing but a quarantine tank you are using for a slightly different purpose.
 While you are treating a sick fish, you need to dose medicine or feed medicated food.
 Some remedies may be harmful to other fish and plants of the main tank, so it is better to treat patients separately.

 You should remove all sorts of chemical filtration during medication time, and we don’t recommend it in a quarantine tank.
-Still, biological or mechanical filtration is okay, and using bacterial additives is beneficial to fight potential ammonia spike during medication.
+Biological or mechanical filtration is okay, and using bacterial additives helps fight potential ammonia spikes during medication.

 A small water heater of 50 watts is sufficient for a 10-gallon tank.
 Water temperature is crucial as the lower temperature promotes fungal and bacterial infection of fish.
 To monitor the water temperature, a thermometer with a digital display can be perfect.

 Rinse the whole container thoroughly with pure potable water.
 Fill the tank full and keep it for several hours to make sure it is leak-proof.